Archetypal Mythological Approaches to Literature #

 (1) separation, (2) transformation, and (3) return.
 Like the Quest, this is a variation of the Death-and-Rebirth archetype.

 c.
-The Sacrificial Scapegoat: the Hero, with whom the welfare of the tribe or nation is identified, must die in order to atone for the people’s sins and restore the land to fruitfulness.
+The Sacrificial Scapegoat: The Hero, with whom the welfare of the tribe or nation is identified, must die in order to atone for the people’s sins and restore the land to fruitfulness.
+Eventually Heroes used a substitute figure, often a goat, to transfer the corruption of the tribe and carry it off into the wilderness.
+The sacred sacrificial animal cleans, atones and purifies necessary for spiritual natural rebirth and rejuvenation.

 Finally, in addition to appearing as images and motifs, archetypes may be found in even more complex combinations as genres or types of literature which conform with the major phases of the seasonal cycle.
 In Fables of Identity (Harcourt, 1963), Northrop Frye provides the following table of archetypal phases with their correspondent literary types.
 (The reader may wish to consult Frye’s Anatomy of Criticism for an extended explanation of these categories.)